 The main outcomes used were childhood mortality examined in four different time periods.
 The time periods were neonatal death (death after birth through 30 days of life), postneonatal death, defined as death of an infant from 1 to 11 months of life13 and infant death, defined as death of an infant after birth through 11 months of life.
-The other two outcomes were child death, defined as death of children under 5 years, defined as death of a death of a child after birth through 59 months of life.
+The other two outcomes were child death, defined as death between 12 and 59 months of life and death of children under 5 years, defined as death of a child after birth through 59 months of life.